 Preparing for High-Risk Travel

-While the U.S. government strongly discourages travel to these 21 countries, some Americans may still need to visit for urgent reasons.
-In such cases, preparation is critical:
+While the U.S. government strongly discourages travel to these 21 Level 4 countries, some Americans may still need to travel for urgent or unavoidable reasons.
+In such cases, preparation is essential and should be approached with a high level of caution.

-• Enroll in the Smart Traveler Enrollment Program (STEP) so officials can reach you in an emergency.
+- Enroll in the Smart Traveler Enrollment Program (STEP):

 Looking Ahead